erlenkh/countdown-solver-2/README.md

 sortedDic.txt taken from https://github.com/JnLvn/Countdown-Letter-Game

-As per the rules of countdown letter sequence must be 9 letters.
+As per the rules of countdown, the input letter sequence must be 9 letters.
 For example:

 `cargo run waterboys`